 What is the energy meter program?

-The City of Edmonds was awarded an Energy Efficiency and Conservation Block Grant (EECBG), funded by the American Recovery and Reinvestment Act, for an energy meter program.
-Through this program, the city has made available 36 energy use meters to residents and small business owners for check-out.
-The goal of the program is to provide local residents and small business owners with an opportunity to quantifying the energy consumption of various household or business items and to provide guidance on how to reduce energy consumption within their home or business.
-Two types of energy meters are available: Kill-A-Watt EZ and Belkin Conserve Insight.
-Learn more about the energy meters available for check-out here.
+The City of Edmonds received an Energy Efficiency and Conservation Block Grant (EECBG) funded by the American Recovery and Reinvestment Act for an energy meter rental program.
+The City offers residents and small business owners the opportunity to check out an energy use meter.
+The program aims to enable community members to quantify the energy consumption of various electronics and teach them how to reduce energy use.
+Two types of energy meters are available: Kill-A-Watt EZ and Belkin Conserve Insight

 Why is it important to calculate energy use?

-According to the U.S. Energy Information Agency, residential and commercial buildings are responsible for 39 percent of the energy consumed nationwide.
-Appliances and small electronics consume two thirds of the energy used in U.S. households.
-As consumer electronics become more common, this number is likely to grow.
+According to the U.S. Energy Information Agency, residential and commercial buildings consume nearly 40 percent of the energy used nationwide.
+Appliances and small electronics consume two-thirds of the energy used in U.S. households.
+As consumer electronics become more common, this number will grow.

 How do I check out an energy meter?